tomzx/blog.tomrochette.com-content/agi/Seed AI.md

 * What are the issues with writing a program generator
 * What are the tools that we currently have to solve those issues
 * Look at theoretical implications of program generation (probabilities)
+* Define the problem and the goal
+* There are infinite programs that can be built, what does that mean?
+    * What does it means if you consider those programs can help improve the existing program?
+    * Is there such a thing as a *single* "perfect" program?
+* Isomorphisms of programs considered/identified as integers

 # Overview